escalepion/meteor-notes/readme.md

-# Boilerplate of meteor project.
+# Meteor notes app with test

-Basic meteor and react setups.
+A meteor app using test tools..Mocha and expect.js